SHARE

 France’s tabac (tobacco shops) have long been a place for more than just purchasing cigarettes.
 Their iconic red sign, found in any French city, town and village, is associated with a place for locals to socialise over a beer or a coffee, or watch the horse racing and have a bet.

-The government has therefore added new services to the list of errands that can be run in a tabac.
+The French government therefore added new services to the list of errands that can be run in a tabac, most recently including ammunition sales.

 “More than a tobacco shop, tobacconists have become local utility traders,” Vidal told French daily La Dépêche.